 - If you are using a mixer, use a dough hook.
 Mix on a low speed until the dough is fully mixed, then mix on a medium speed for 2 minutes.
 The dough should clear the sides, but stick to the bottom.
 Let the dough rest for 5 minutes.
 Turn the mixer on again and mix for 3 minutes.

 - Cover the bowl with plastic wrap.
 Let it rise for 1½ hours.

 - Divide in half.
 Roll each portion into a rectangle.
 Roll it up into a jelly-roll style, beginning with a long side.

 - Pinch seams to seal.

-- Sprinkle the loaf with oats.
+- Brush the tops with water and sprinkle the loaf with oats.

-- Bake at 375F for 35-45 minutes or until golden brown.
+- Bake at 375 °F for 35-45 minutes or until golden brown.